NEED HELP? Talk To A Door Expert.

 Fire Rating Levels for Commercial Doors

-A fire-rated door must undergo endurance testing.
+A door must undergo endurance testing.
 During this type of test, it ends up being exposed to heat as extreme as 1925 degrees Fahrenheit.
 This takes place for up to 180 minutes.

 Let’s say the door is able to limit flames and stays in the door frame without through openings.
 In this case, it receives a rating of 180 minutes, 90 minutes, 60 minutes, 45 minutes, or 20 minutes based on its performance.